Calculated based on number of publications stored in Pure and citations from Scopus

 Personal profile

-Prior to completing my PhD and entering academia, I was a Media Policy Executive with the former Singapore Broadcasting Authority (now known as the Info-Comm Media Development Authority or iMDA).
-I also had a brief stint as a media journalist in Singapore.
+Industry background: Prior to completing his PhD and entering academia, Terence was a Media Policy Executive with the former Singapore Broadcasting Authority (now known as the Info-Comm Media Development Authority or iMDA) in the mid-1990s.
+During this time, he was involved in pivotal research and policy framing around the transitioning of national broadcasting from analogue to digital systems.
+He also had a brief stint as a media journalist in Singapore in the 1990s.

-My research interests cut across new media, communication and cultural studies (hence my job title!) - but specifically, my work would typically revolve around the following topics/sub-disciplines:
+Terence's research interests cut across new media, communication and cultural studies (hence his job title!) - but specifically, his work would typically revolve around the following topics/sub-disciplines:

-• New media, Global Internet and AI governance;
+• Digital Governance: New media, Global Internet and AI policy;

-• Southeast Asian media and politics, with a focus on Singapore (and Malaysia);
+• Southeast Asian media, culture and politics, with a focus on Singapore (and Malaysia);

-• Discourse on creativity and the creative industries;
+• Discourses on creativity and the creative industries;

 Expertise related to UN Sustainable Development Goals